VanshSharmaSDE/TaxExpert/README.md

 The application will be accessible at http://localhost:3000.

 # Deployment
-The live website is deployed and accessible at TeaExpert.site.
+The live website is deployed and accessible at taxexpert.site

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.